zoot101/snapraid-daily-hooks/README.md

 ## Running as a Non-Root User

-Typically root is required to use the **systemctl** command to stop/start services.
+If one is running the main **SnapRAID-DAILY** script as root this section does not apply, as typically root is required to use the **systemctl** command to stop/start services.

 However, if one does not run the main **SnapRAID-DAILY** script as root, the hook script is also written to handle this case through the use of **sudo**.